 We’ve researched, downloaded and tested the top budgeting apps available for Apple and Android devices to help couples manage combined finances.
-Situations vary, so we’ve provided multiple options, allowing you to pick the app that best fits your financial needs.
+Situations vary — we’ve provided multiple options so you can pick the app that best fits your financial needs and goals.

 10 Best Budgeting Apps for Couples